 Protass Law PLLC’s success in achieving Mr. Panton’s freedom follows its success in April 2020 in reducing Eric Millan’s life sentence to time-served, also pursuant to 18 U.S.C. § 3582(c)(1)(A) based on “extraordinary and compelling” reasons that warranted a sentence reduction.
 Like Mr. Panton, Mr. Millan ran a notorious narcotics distribution network – “Blue Thunder” – that distributed more than 500 kilograms of heroin over the course of its multi-year operations.
 Notably, Mr. Millan’s rehabilitation was the principal basis of the decision that resulted in his release after close to 30 years behind bars.

-The appeals and post-convictions attorneys at Protass Law PLLC have, to date, successfully reduced the life sentences of eight defendants to time-served – men who likely otherwise would have died behind bars.
+The appeals and post-convictions attorneys at Protass Law PLLC have, to date, successfully reduced the life sentences of nine defendants to time-served – men who likely otherwise would have died behind bars.
 [Protass Law PLLC] currently has a number of other “compassionate release” motions in the works for individuals like Mr. Panton and Mr. Millan and hope to have similar results (but cannot predict or promise any result).